NEW PRODUCTS in the offer.

 Soap with sodium lactate – soap for the impatient

-SODIUM LACTATE SOAP - INGREDIENTS
+SOAP WITH SODIUM LACTATE – INGREDIENTS

 and fats, which are then saponified.
 To create the colour effect, mica powders were used in combination with titanium dioxide to achieve a more intense white colour.